 In general this drug is used to treat symptoms associated with a lack of oestrogen in women who have gone through the menopause (change of life) more than one year ago.

-Benefits of being on this drug can include replacement of lost hormones leading to an improvement in a number of symptoms including hot flushes, night sweats, dryness or irritation of the vagina, depression and reduced sex drive.
+Benefits of being on this drug can include replacement of lost hormones leading to an improvement in a number of symptoms including hot flushes, night sweats, dryness or irritation of the vagina and reduced sex drive.
 Tibolone can also reduce the likelihood of your bones becomes brittle and breaking by preventing the bone disease osteoporosis.

 Listed below are the typical uses of tibolone.